CSC4508 – Operating Systems

 On 64-bit Intel (x86_64) or ARM 64 bits architectures (ARMv8), the addresses are stored on 64 bits (i.e. size (void *) is 8 bytes), but only 48 bits are usable for virtual addresses.

-On architectures, a system can choose from four virtual address sizes, including 48 bits as other architectures, and also 57 bits.
+On RISC-V architectures, a system can choose from four virtual address sizes, including 48 bits as other architectures, and also 57 bits.

 Huge pages